javorszky/cassidoo-interview-questions/2021-11-22/readme.md

 ### Considerations

 I really wanted to make this solution work with slices only.
 Technically I still think I can, but given that the product of the primes can be rather large for long words, having a slice with hundreds of millions of empty values just so I can put one into an index and not get an out of bounds panic seems worse than using a map.

+I also conveniently ignored the situations where the product of the primes for long words / words with a bias towards the end of the alphabet would cause a "this value does not fit into the type" errors and I didn't want to involve Big Math™ here.